okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 4. Monitoring

 While we build all those things on Docker, we're better off leveraging a platform to manage all that complexity for us.

+Kubernetes provides a new set of abstractions and allow you to focus on the big picture.s